-Pro ject Investigation A response to a single task, situation and/or scenario.
+Project Investigation A response to a single task, situation and/or scenario.
 A project must have two parts with different audiences and modes.
 A response that includes locating and using information beyond students' own knowledge and the data they have been given.
-Product Evaluation One of the following: One of the following: One of the following: Multimodal (at least two modes delivered at the same time): up to 3 minutes, 6 A4 pages, or equivalent digital media.
-Multimodal (at least two modes delivered at the same time): up to 4 minutes, 6 A4 pages, or equivalent digital media.
+Product Evaluation One of the following: One of the following: One of the following: Multimodal (at least two modelivered at the same time): to 3 minutes, 6 A4 pages, or equivalent digital media.
 Multimodal (at least two modes delivered at the same time): up to 7 minutes, 10 A4 pages, or equivalent digital media.
 Spoken: up to 7 minutes, or signed Spoken: up to 3 minutes, or signed equivalent.
 Written: up to 500 words.
-Spoken: up to 3 minutes, or signed equivalent.Written: up to 500 words. equivalent. • Written: up to 1000 words.
+Spoken: up to 3 minutes, or signed equivalent.
+Written: up to 500 words. equivalent. • Written: up to 1000 words.